 We also know that willpower reserves are the highest in the morning and lowest late at night, just like physical stamina.
-The more recently you’ve slept, the more full your energy stores will be.
+The more recently you’ve slept, the fuller your reserves will be.
 Unhealthy triggers are most dangerous at night, so be prepared for them.
 But also give yourself a little grace for not being your best self to resist them.

 Reduce Decision Fatigue

-Ward off decision fatigue by setting clear guidelines for yourself ahead of time (“I’m only here to buy pants, and nothing else,”) or by avoiding the scenario entirely.
-Skip the mall, hide the candy dish, and don’t even talk to Greg if you can avoid it!
-Try to set up your day to minimize the times you’ll need to rely on manual self-control.
+Ward off decision fatigue by setting clear guidelines for yourself ahead of time (“I’m only here to buy pants and nothing else”) or by avoiding the scenario entirely.
+Skip the mall, hide the candy dish, and don’t even talk to your difficult coworker if you can avoid it!
+Set up your day to minimize the times you’ll need to rely on manual self-control.

 Set Up Easy Landings

-Some activities and events deal a far more brutal blow to your willpower reserves than others—for instance, a high-pressure exam, a heavy workout, or a trying workday.
-So do your best to stay rested and well-fed ahead of time.
+Some activities and events deal a far heavier blow to your willpower reserves than others — for instance, a high-pressure exam, a heavy workout, or a trying day on the job.
+Do your best to stay rested and well-fed ahead of time.

-Willpower can take you where you’re going when every other sign is pointing the opposite way.
-If you know how to use it (and how not to use it), you can crush countless internal and external obstacles that would waylay you from your goals.
+Willpower can take you where you’re going when every other sign points the opposite way.
+If you know how to use it (and how not to use it), you can crush countless obstacles, both internal and external, that would waylay you from your goals.

-It is a mighty hammer, and it can be your Mjolnir, but only if you are willing to be its worthy Thor.
-Unfortunately, that doesn’t come easy.
+It is a mighty hammer and can be your Mjolnir, but only if you are willing to be its worthy Thor.
+But, unfortunately, that doesn’t come easy.

 You can deliberately challenge your willpower to train it and strengthen your self-control.
 But if you’re not careful to set up your day so that you don’t overuse it, then a million little bites will suck the willpower right out of you.
 It can do a lot, but not everything.

-When you can balance these two strategies – exercise and rest – you can develop a massive well of self-control and use it to build any life that you envision.
+When you balance these two strategies – exercise and rest – you can develop a massive well of self-control and use it to build any life you envision.